WHY YOU NEED TO CELEBRATE MARDI GRAS AT DISNEY WORLD

 How Should You Celebrate Mardi Gras Day in Walt Disney World?

-Dine on Creole and Cajun specialties at Sassagoula Floatworks (Port of Orleans French Quarter's Quick Service Restaurant).
-There you will find beignets (gluten-free and Mickey-shaped), the famous beignet burger, po'boys, shrimp and grits, blackened ribeye, and more.
-It's the perfect place to have breakfast, lunch, or dinner on Mardi Gras day.
+Dine on Creole and Cajun specialties at Sassagoula Floatworks (Port of Orleans French Quarter’s Quick Service Restaurant).
+There you will find the famous beignet burger, po’boys, shrimp and grits, blackened ribeye, and more.
+It’s the perfect place to have breakfast, lunch, or dinner on Mardi Gras day.
+You can also head over to Disney’s Port Orleans Resort Riverside and enjoy a meal at Boatwright’s Dining Hall.
+I suggested making advanced dining reservations if you choose this option.

 New Orleans style beignets at Port Orleans French Quarter Walt Disney World Resort